skullface/printmaking/lino-tools-and-materials.md

 # Linocut tools and materials

-The tools and materials I use as a relief printer focused on linocut!
+The tools and materials I use as a new relief printer focused on linocut!
 The brands and models I use are based on my personal preferences/budget and their availability in the U.S. There are way fancier options and way more affordable/DIY options out there.
 I choose my tools and materials based on the following criteria:

 - Will I need to replace it after a few uses?
 - Can I maintain it myself?
 How difficult is it to do so?